ggerganov/llama.cpp/README.md

 https://github.com/ggerganov/llama.cpp/pull/270 is the unofficial tracking page for now.  llama.cpp is measuring very well compared to the baseline implementations.
 Quantization has a small negative impact to quality, but, as you can see, running 13B at q4_0 beats the 7B f16 model by a significant amount.

+All measurements are done against wikitext2 test dataset (https://paperswithcode.com/dataset/wikitext-2), with default options (512 length context).
+Note that the changing the context length will have a significant impact on perplexity (longer context = better perplexity).
 ```
 Perplexity - model options
 5.5985 - 13B, q4_0